cyrildever/crumbl-js/README.md

 ### License ###

-The use of the Crumbl&trade; library is subject to fees for commercial purposes and to the respect of the [EULA](LICENSE.md) terms for everyone.
+The use of the Crumbl&trade; library is subject to fees for commercial purposes and to the respect of the [BSD-2-Clause-Patent License](LICENSE).
 All technologies are protected by patents owned by Edgewhere SAS.
 Please [contact us](mailto:contact@edgehere.fr) to get further information.